jr101dallas/jr101dallas.github.io/_posts/2021-11-09-item-aim-bonus.md

 - an IItem instance with an additional interface that exposes access to a bonus int for Aim/Target calculations, initially defaulting an instance in every created Inventory

-The rewording make more clear the involved strategy of the interfaces.
+The rewording makes more clear the involved strategy of the interfaces.
 I may end up with "Socks of Pussiant Aim +8" eventually.
 Things that aren't just weapons may eventually make their way into the group of things that add bonuses.
 That means if I'm inheriting classes all the time I could end up in a blind alley and have to copy bonus code around.
 If I go with an interface, anything could implement the interface and get swept normally into the same code path.

 ## Steps
 With the rephrasing, I can start working out steps I'm going to take to get the whole thing going.